If your company’s employees are working overtime to help you achieve a profitable bottom line, you’re in a…

 In terms of Article 11(2), the conditions of employment set out in the New DIFC Employment Law are “minimum requirements” and cannot be waived even by express agreement by the employer and the employee unless such waiver is specifically allowed under the new law.
 It is possible to agree on conditions that are more favorable to the employee in an employment contract.

 One such instance where an employer may change the minimum requirements by express written agreement is the maximum weekly working time of an employee.
 In terms of Article 22, the employee’s maximum working time is 48 hours per week.
 However, Article 22 allows an employer to increase this limit if the employee consents in writing.
-Taking into account the mandatory daily rest period (11 hours per day) and the weekly rest period (24 hours per week), an employer may increase the weekly working time up to 78 hours if the employee consents to such increase in writing.
+Taking into account the mandatory daily rest period (11 hours per day) and the weekly rest period (24 hours per week), an employer may increase the weekly working time up to 78 hours if the employee consents to such an increase in writing.

 Time Off to Look for Work Whilst on Notice